Hellboy star says new version is darker, still full of humor

-David Harbour says playing Hellboy in the upcoming reboot isn't quite so different from playing everyone's favorite Stranger Things Sheriff: "Good guys sometimes pissed off they have to do the right thing."
+David Harbour says playing Hellboy in the upcoming reboot isn't quite so different from playing everyone's favorite Stranger Things sheriff: "Good guys sometimes [get] pissed off they have to do the right thing."

 In an interview with CNET Magazine, Harbour, who plays the titular Hellboy, made it clear that we can expect this version of the demon to be a darker, more tortured representation of the paranormal detective.